Power Tortillas And Other Things You Should Know About UnidosUS

 • Arizona Hispanic Chamber of Commerce – You know what these guys do.

-• Chicanos Por La Causa – Offers every type of program you can think of, from education to housing, from health to economic development.
+• Chicanos Por La Causa – Offers every type of program you can think of, from education to housing, health to economic development.

 • Community Housing Resources of Arizona – Provides education and financial resources to home-buyers and owners.

-• Friendly House – Has programs ranging from education to workforce development, immigration and drug prevention plus a few more.
+• Friendly House has programs ranging from education to workforce development, immigration, and drug prevention, plus a few more.

 • Valle del Sol – Have you heard of the Hispanic Leadership Institute?
 Yup, that’s them.
 They also offer programs around access to health care.

 SEIS! (‘Cuz we’re extra)… Health research showed that Latinas were lacking folic acid in their diet, which could potentially cause birth defects.
 UnidosUS pushed for a national policy that makes masa-makers enrich their product with this vitamin.
-Now for real…Tacos are life!
+Now, for real…Tacos are life!

 SHARE IT: